 For example, if a database has customer name, order, and order details (like the traditional example Northwind database that ships with SQL Server), you could split this data into multiple databases by grouping a customer with the related order and order detail information.
 You can guarantee that the customer's data stays in a single database.
 The application would split different customers across databases, effectively spreading the load across multiple databases.
-With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different performance levels, as long as each individual database fits into its DTU.
+With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different compute sizes, as long as each individual database fits into its DTU.

 SQL Server users often combine many functions in a single database.
 For example, if an application has logic to manage inventory for a store, that database might have logic associated with inventory, tracking purchase orders, stored procedures, and indexed or materialized views that manage end-of-month reporting.
 This technique makes it easier to administer the database for operations like backup, but it also requires you to size the hardware to handle the peak load across all functions of an application.

 If you use a scale-out architecture in Azure SQL Database, it's a good idea to split different functions of an application into different databases.
 By using this technique, each application scales independently.
-As an application becomes busier (and the load on the database increases), the administrator can choose independent performance levels for each function in the application.
+As an application becomes busier (and the load on the database increases), the administrator can choose independent compute sizes for each function in the application.
 At the limit, with this architecture, an application can be larger than a single commodity machine can handle because the load is spread across multiple machines.

 For applications that access data by using high-volume, frequent, ad hoc querying, a substantial amount of response time is spent on network communication between the application tier and the Azure SQL Database tier.
 Even when both the application and Azure SQL Database are in the same data center, the network latency between the two might be magnified by a large number of data access operations.
 To reduce the network round trips for the data access operations, consider using the option to either batch the ad hoc queries, or to compile them as stored procedures.
 If you batch the ad hoc queries, you can send multiple queries as one large batch in a single trip to Azure SQL Database.
 If you compile ad hoc queries in a stored procedure, you could achieve the same result as if you batch them.
 Using a stored procedure also gives you the benefit of increasing the chances of caching the query plans in Azure SQL Database so you can use the stored procedure again.